Muetze42/muetze-site/README.md

 // {--m : create with migration}
 // {--p : create with policy}
 // {--r : create with resource}
+// {--c : create with controller}
+// {--a : create with api controller}
 php artisan make:bundle Foo --n --m --p --r
 ```
 ---